Assaat

-Assaat Datuk Mudo (18 September 1904 – 16 June 1976), known as Mr. Assaat, was born in Banuhampu, Agam, West Sumatra, Dutch East Indies (now Indonesia).
-He was the only President of the Yogyakarta-based Republic of Indonesia before it became the part of the United States of Indonesia, and was in office from December 1949 until August 1950.
+Assaat Datuk Mudo (18 September 1904 – 16 June 1976), also known as Mr. Assaat, was the only President of the Yogyakarta-based Republic of Indonesia before it became the part of the United States of Indonesia, and was in office from December 1949 until August 1950.
+He was born in Banuhampu, Agam, West Sumatra, Dutch East Indies (now Indonesia).
 He and a number of Indonesia founders, fought for the independence of Indonesia from the Dutch.

 Education

 His early education was in Islamic schools and Dutch schools in Indonesia.
 He studied Islam in Adabiah, Padang and also in MULO (Meer Uitgebreid Lager Onderwijs).
 He continued his education in STOVIA (School tot Opleiding van Inlandsche Artsen), a medical school in Batavia (now in Jakarta).
 Feeling unfit to be a physician, he left STOVIA and went to AMS (Algemene Middelbare School) instead.
 He then continued his education in RHS (Rechts Hogeschool).
 He completed his education in the Leiden University with the title Meester in de Rechten (Bachelor of Law).